rsmmr/install-clang/README.md

     - It patches the build script for libc++abi to accept a prefix specification.

-**Note**: the script also has an `--update` option that's allows to catch up with upstream repository changes without doing the complete 2-stage compile/install cycle again.
+**Note**: the script also has an `--update` option that allows for catching up with upstream repository changes without doing the complete 2-stage compile/install cycle again.
 However, that option hasn't been tried recently and might be broken.
 By default it also has no immediate effect since the git versions to use are hardcoded to the LLVM/clang